What to do

 Royal BC Museum

 The Royal British Columbia Museum is a history and nature museum that also houses the British Columbia Archives.
-Founded in 1886, the museum continually expanded over the decades and today features three permanent collections: Natural History, First Peoples and Modern History in addition to the BC Archives and a number of temporary exhibitions.
+Founded in 1886, the museum grew in size and importance over the decades and today houses two major collections: natural history and human history (modern, First Nations, etc.), in addition to the BC archives and many temporary exhibitions.
 Come and learn all about the history and culture of this fascinating province!

 Afternoon tea in Victoria